geminilabs/site-reviews-v2/readme.txt

 = Current Features =

-- [new] Ajax pagination of reviews
+- [new] Bayesian ranking for posts with assigned reviews (can be used for WP_Query sorting)
 - Actively developed and supported
+- Ajax pagination of reviews
 - Assign reviews to a Post/Page ID
 - Clean and easy-to-configure user interface
 - Configurable Widgets